lucaligabo/EPICODE/README.md

 ### Current module

+- M2 Python for Data Science - in progess

+### Completed Module/topics

-- M1 - Python: From Zero to Hero
+- M1 - Python: From Zero to Hero (Final project in the dedicated repository)

-### Completed topics

-- Variables and data types
-- Object-oriented programming and exception handling
-- OOP Advaced Concepts - with PROGETTO 1

 ### Repository structure